torans51/nvim/README.md

 This repo contains my nvim configuration.

 ## Requirements
-To use this repo neovim version 0.7 or greater is required.
-This version are available as snap package in the `edge` release
+To use this repo neovim version 0.9 or greater is required.

 ## Setup